graphcommerce-org/graphcommerce/packages/framer-next-pages/README.md

 } as PageOptions
 ```

-### Create an overlay that shares the layout in a dynamic routes:
+### Create an overlay that doesnt the layout in a dynamic routes:

-Define `key` as router.pathname in pageOptions.
+Define `key` as router.asPath in pageOptions.

 Example route: